 • Platforms: Web, mobile app (Apple iOS, Android)

-However, Robinhood Retirement still stands out from the pack because it’s the only IRA provider that offers matching funds.
-If you open up an IRA with Robinhood Retirement, Robinhood will match 1% of any IRA transfers, 401(k) rollovers, and annual contributions to your account—and 3% if you pay for the Robinhood Gold service ($5 per month)—typically almost immediately after you make your contribution.
-Better still: Any matches made on annual contributions don’t count toward your contribution limit.
+But Robinhood Retirement has really made a name for itself by offering matching funds.
+If you open up an IRA with Robinhood Retirement, Robinhood will match 1% of any IRA transfers, 401(k) rollovers, and annual contributions to your account—typically almost immediately after you make your contribution.
+(Robinhood Gold subscribers get a 3% match on new contributions, though rollovers and transfers are still 1%.)

 etrade signup invest